jacobsimpson/jt/README.md

         values = {'a', 'b'} # This is a set, because it uses {} and doesn't have :
     }
     %1 in values
-    '```
+    '
+    ```

 - support maps, lists and sets natively.
-    - make sure that the syntax for these maps onto the syntax for other, similar built in constructs
+    - make sure that the syntax for these is analogous to the syntax for other,
+      similar built in constructs
     - `{:}` empty map
     ```sh